Why Are My Calathea Leaves Curling? (And What to Do)

 Signs

-- Leaves curl inward from the edges
+- Leaves curl inward from the edges, like they’re trying to roll into tubes

-- Leaf tips turning brown and crispy
+- Leaf tips and edges turning brown and crispy

 The Fix